vefunder/protocol-research-review/articles/Silo_Finance.md

 In the beginning, the only collateral enabled to borrow XAI will be USDC and ETH.
 Thus, eliminating other risks that come with long tail assets (e.g., low asset liquidity, high price volatility, depeg of the collateral, etc.).

-Both ETH and USDC are highest-tier assets with more than enough liquidity to offset potential liquidations.
+Both ETH and USDC are quality assets with more than enough liquidity to offset potential liquidations.
 Even when XAI will be enabled as a bridge asset for more silos, the collateral risk is limited only to those isolated markets.

 We currently don’t see any risks related to collateral, however, anyone can propose to add new credit lines.
 [Credit lines](https://silopedia.silo.finance/welcome/cross-silos-stablecoin) describe the process of allowing silos to use XAI as a bridge asset.
 While new credit lines need to be approved by governance first, this process can change the composition of XAI’s backing.
 Potential risks occur in cases where XAI supports illiquid and highly volatile assets.
 Hence, we recommend that each credit line and silo addition be carefully considered.
 Silo should also think about installing or incentivizing more detailed risk assessments for each collateral.
 A bad debt dashboard (as provided by RiskDAO for instance), is another option to better inform users about the health of individual silos.